Incredibly delicious minimalist dessert to serve on special occasion or just for fun!

 Add the cooled melted chocolate and blend for another two minutes.

 Spread on parchment paper in a round shape the size of your mold and freeze for two hours.

 Mix the egg yolks with the tempered chocolate.
-Add the mixture to the stiffed egg whites.
+Add the mixture to the stiffened egg whites.

 Mix slowly with a spatula or use your mixer on low speed.

-When fully combined, pour the mousse in the shaped silicon mold (the cake will be layered upside down.
+When fully combined, pour the mousse in the silicone mold (the cake will be layered upside down.
 If you are using a springform mold, inverse the following steps by plating the crust first and by covering it by the mouse after.)